Medical School Application Process 2025: How to Prepare

 Step 4: Medical School Interviews

-Between September and March, you’ll attend medical school interviews with each school interested in you as a candidate.
+Between September and March, you’ll attend medical school interviews with schools that are interested in you as a candidate.

 Interviews may be in-person or virtual.
-While virtual interviews have become more common, in-person interviews also remain popular and provide an opportunity to get to know your interviewer on a more personal level.
+While virtual interviews became more common in 2020-2022 when meeting in person was more difficult, in-person interviews have made a comeback.
+In-person interviews are common today and provide an opportunity to get to know your interviewer on a more personal level.

 Step 5: Admissions Decisions